JoshTag/yvonne-choi-portfolio-site/src/content/index.md

       her undertakings.
     author: Bob Anderson
     position: Cawthra Park Chamber Choir, Resonance, Raising Voices
+  - quote: At age 11 my dad asked me if I wanted to learn to play the piano.
+      Influenced by my older sister I said no, and I regretted it until I was 58 when I decided I really want to learn.
+I was so lucky to have met Yvonne as my piano teacher.
+Her incredible patience and her passion for the piano really helped me grow my passion for the instrument.
+I learned to love many of the classic composers like Beethoven, Debussy, Ravel, Satie and many more.
+Now retired I have a hobby that will stay with me forever.
+      Thanks to Yvonne
+    author: Vera
 about: >-
   Musical performer in solo and collaborative performance with extensive leadership and directing experience.